 Barriers will not be broken down and lives will not be enriched if only specific activities/events are marketed towards gay tourists.
 The island of Ireland has a long history of religious divide and we must not repeat history with respect to other discriminatory grounds.
 I hope I’ve made a compelling case for Fáilte Ireland to advertise in gay media.
 Then again, a yes vote in the upcoming Marriage Referendum might be the best advert of all.

 Interested in visiting Ireland?
-Check out my Ireland page for further information.
+Check out my Planning a Trip to Ireland post for further information.